 6. Double Pump After Feedings

 The next best way to increase your milk supply is to double pump (use a breast pump on both breasts) after you nurse your baby.
-After you have breastfed your baby, done skin-to-skin, and have gotten comfortable, begin to pump.
+After you have breastfed your baby, done skin-to-skin, and gotten comfortable, begin to pump.
 Even if you are not expressing any milk, suckling stimulates your breasts to make more milk.
 Don’t give up and think it isn’t working if the milk isn’t flowing.

 How Often to Pump

 Ideally, if you have a low milk supply, you should breastfeed every two hours and follow it with a pumping session.
-If this schedule seems overwhelming, pump after as many feedings as often as possible.
+If this schedule seems overwhelming, pump after as many feedings as possible, as often as needed.
 (I would say no more than 20 minutes per pumping session.
 These need to be short bursts but frequent.)
 And, at the very least, pump after your first feeding in the morning.
 This is when your supply is likely to be at its highest.

 How Long to Use the Breast Pump

-Another thing I’d like to add is — please don’t let the breast pump equipment and the thought of frequent pumping intimidate you.
+Another thing I’d like to add is don’t let the breast pump equipment and the thought of frequent pumping intimidate you.
 Do as much as you can, as often as you can.
 Remember, every little bit helps.

 8. Figure Out the Right Setting for You